Priming Cross-Session Motor Imagery Classification with A Universal Deep Domain Adaptation Framework: Related Works

+Deep domain adaptation is also a hot spot of computer vision research.
+Deep features in CNN are generally considered to be transitioning from general to specific in the last layers of the network (\cite{yosinski2014transferable}), and the classification layers which are tailored to specific tasks are hard to transfer from the source domain to the target domain directly.
+To keep features consistent between source domain and target domain, \cite{tzeng2014deep} introduced MMD loss as the domain confusion loss to learn a domain invariant representation. \cite{long2017deep} introduced a joint maximum mean discrepancy (JMMD) loss to align the joint distributions of multiple domain-specific layers across domains. \cite{rozantsev2018beyond} proposed a two-stream architecture and the weights of the streams were related by introducing the MMD loss.

+ASeveral studies have been reported in the literature concerning MI-EEG classification based on transfer learning techniques.
+For example, \cite{zhao2020deep} and \cite{zhang2021adaptive} both took the information from other participants into the consideration to improve the classification performance on a target participant.
+However, the distributions of MI-EEG data can vary significantly across different participants (\cite{allison2010could}).
+In this reason, \cite{zhao2020deep} and \cite{zhang2021adaptive} essentially solved the problem of multi-source domain adaptation(\cite{sun2015survey}).
+Furthermore, EEG data is often scarce, while neural network models typically require large amounts of data.
+Consequently, increasing the volume of training data can enhance the learning capabilities of these models.
+However, it remains unclear whether the improvements in model performance are attributable to the increased amount of data or the application of domain adaptation methods.
+In addition, due to the ethical concerns surrounding EEG data, leveraging data from other participants to assist in training may be limited in applications that are particularly sensitive to privacy issues.

-In summary, all the algorithms reviewed in this section were designed to boost the classification accuracy based on the designated participant's MI-BCI performance.
-And in practical application scenarios, training data and test data from the same participant were always acquired with certain time intervals.
-Although there are evidence indirectly pointing out that data distributions of the same participant sampled with time intervals are not consistent[4].
-However, whether the MI-EEG feature discrepancy can be minimized via domain adaptation is still unknown, and how cross sessional MI-EEG classification should be addressed using domain adaptation technics is also unclear.
+In practical application scenarios, training data and test data from the same participant are always acquired with certain time intervals.
+Although there is evidence indirectly pointing out that data distributions of the same participant sampled with time intervals (cross-session) are not consistent (\cite{shenoy2006towards}), whether cross-session variability in MI can be treated as a domain adaptation is still unclear.
+In addition, clear technical implementation for achieving domain adaptation in cross session MI EEG based BCI is also missing.